Your front yard tree is one of the first things visitors see. But how do homeowners pick and plant a new showpiece tree that makes a statement?

 - Should I plant a deciduous tree or evergreen tree?

 - How fast does it grow?

 - How long does this type of tree typically live?

 - What does it need in terms of sun, soil, or moisture?

 - Will it bear fruit, or require maintenance that I just don’t want to provide?

 - Will it grow in my USDA hardiness zone?

-Some front-yard tree options include:
+The best front-yard tree options include: